Friday, January 9, 2009

 Temple- A Jewish Church

-Read story: "Jesus in the Temple" and ask questions from Take Home Sheet that will be sent home today.
+Read story: "Jesus in the Temple" and then ask questions

 Introduce activities: Where did they find Jesus when he was lost?

-sermons4kids.com-In My Father’s House object lesson with coloring, puzzles, quizzes, etc.
+sermons4kids.com-In My Father’s House object lesson with group activities, coloring, puzzles, quizzes, worship bulletin

 calvarycurriculum.com- The Boy Jesus Visits The Temple lesson #172 with memory verses, circle the correct words, true or false, fill in the blanks, puzzles, and color sheets.